December 21, 2024

 They also strive to formalize the relationship with informal waste pickers, integrating them into a fair and remunerative value chain.
 We will also turn consumers into suppliers by integrating them into a reward-based system that creates a sustainable and scalable plastic collection supply chain.

-ALSO READ The Sun Exchange: Story, Founders, Investors, & Funding Rounds
+ALSO READ DPO Group: Story, Founders, Investors & Funding Rounds

 Moreover, MGA will be establishing partnerships with fast-moving consumer goods (FMCG) companies and supplying them with the products and services they need.